awpala/my-omscs-notes/cse-6220/01-basic-model-of-locality.md

 <img src="./assets/01-021Q.png" width="650">
 </center>

-Suppose the elements of an array are summed (as in the figure shown above), without any additional information regarding the array-data alignment with respect to transfer size $L$.
+Suppose the elements of an array are summed (as in the figure shown above), without any additional information regarding the array-data alignment with respect to transfer size $L$ .
 In the ***worst case***, how many transfers are required in order to read the entire array?
   * ***N.B.*** Provide the answer ***exactly***, not asymptotically.
 Furthermore, if necessary, use floors and/or ceilings.

 ### ***Answer and Explanation***: